Nicole Kidman Explains Her

 “Can you clarify seal hands at the Oscars?" he asked.
 "I told everyone you were clapping like that because you had the rings on. and you didn't want to damage the rings.
 Is that right?
 That makes sense to me."

 Turns out he's right.
-Kidman was wearing a 13.58-carat pearl-shaped diamond ring set from jeweler Harry Winston, and was taking pains to avoid smacking it.
+Kidman was wearing a 13.58-carat pearl-shaped diamond ring set from jeweller Harry Winston, and was taking pains to avoid smacking it.

 "Yes, yes!
 I’m so glad you clarified that because it was really awkward!" she responded to Kyle.
 "I was like, ‘Gosh, I really want to clap.’